open-horizon/anax/docs/cluster_install.md

       ```
       {: codeblock}

-2. Define this registry to docker as an insecure registry:
+2. Define this registry to Docker as an insecure registry:

    a.
 Install Docker (if not already installed, `docker --version` to check):